History of Halifax, Nova Scotia: Indigenous population and French settlement

-The Halifax area (and the entire peninsula of Nova Scotia) has been populated by Miꞌkmaq since long before recorded history.
+The Halifax area (and the entire peninsula of Nova Scotia) has been populated by Miꞌkmaq, who called harbour around Halifax K'jipuktuk or Chebookt, (Note: Also rendered as "Chebooktook") meaning "Chief Harbour" or "Great Harbour" in the Mi'kmaq language, since long before recorded history.
 However, prior to European (French and British) colonization, Mi'kmaq communities were often mobile, alternating winter and summer seasons at different locations.
 In the area of Halifax, Mi'kmaq spent the summer on the shores of the Bedford Basin, moving to points inland before the harsh Atlantic winter set in.
-Examples of Miꞌkmaq habitation and burial sites have been found from Point Pleasant Park to the north and south mainland.
-This seasonal cycle of Mi'kmaq occupation of this part of their lands remained largely unaffected by the initial establishment of French settlements elsewhere in the region during the 1600s and early 1700s, such as the colonial French capital, Port Royal.
+Examples of Miꞌkmaq habitation and burial sites have been found from Point Pleasant Park area, known by the Mi'kmaq as Amntu'kati, to the north and south mainland.
+This seasonal cycle of Mi'kmaq occupation of this part of their lands remained largely unaffected by the initial establishment of French settlements elsewhere in the region during the 1600s and early 1700s, such as the colonial French capital, Port-Royal.
 The British conquered Acadia in 1710, but initially made no serious attempt to settle the area.

-A notable exception to this bypassing of Halifax by Europeans was the catastrophic Duc d'Anville Expedition, sent by France in 1746 to recapture of Annapolis Royal.
+A notable exception to this bypassing of Halifax by Europeans was the catastrophic Duc d'Anville Expedition, sent by France in 1746 to recapture Annapolis Royal.
 It arrived in the Bedford Basin after a calamity-laden three-month crossing of the Atlantic, having suffered disease, lightning strikes that blew up ships, horrible storms, and attacks by the British Navy.
 After finally arriving in Nova Scotia, and bringing his fleet into the Bedford Basin, the Duc d'Anville died after suffering a stroke, throwing the expedition into even greater chaos.
 Eventually, the unfortunate expedition moved on towards Annapolis Royal, which it failed to attack, leaving the Mi'kmaq residents of the area, who had provided much-needed support to the French while they were based in the Bedford Basin, riven by the diseases (primarily typhus & typhoid fever) that had struck down many French sailors.